-Staff and students in the Manchester Economic Theory Group support and implement the economics department’s research and teaching strategy through high quality publications in top international journals and research-lead teaching in economic theory and applied microeconomic theory.
+Staff and students in the Manchester Economic Theory Group support and implement the economics department’s research and teaching strategy through high-quality publications in top international journals and research-led teaching in economic theory and applied microeconomic theory.

 Our research interests include choice under risk/uncertainty and applications of ambiguity preferences, behavioural and experimental economics, industrial organisation, public economics, political economy, risk and insurance economics, game theory and applications, information economics, contracts, social choice, mechanism design, mathematical finance (in particular, evolutionary finance), random dynamical systems in economics and finance, evolutionary games, and stochastic models of economic equilibrium.
 Some research is at the boundary between economics and other disciplines, including mathematics, management science, poverty measurement and modern political economy, reflecting the broad interests and interdisciplinary focus of the MET group.

 Over the years we have contributed to publications in major economic journals including: American Economic Review, Economic Journal, Economics Letters, Economic Theory, European Economic Review, Decisions in Economics and Finance, Games and Economic Behavior, Journal of Economic Behavior and Organization, Journal of Economic Dynamics and Control, Journal of Economic Theory, Journal of Mathematical Economics, Journal of Political Economy, Journal of Public Economics, Journal of Public Economic Theory, Journal of Risk and Insurance, Journal of Risk and Uncertainty, Labour Economics, Management Science, Public Choice, Social Choice and Welfare, Theoretical Economics.